Feature photo via Como Viaja.

 Family Summer Savings in Vancouver

 The nice thing about Vancouver is that every direction you turn, there is a luxury hotel in front of you.
 The city has some of the very best.
 Here are three hotels that are rolling out the red carpet for families this summer.

 Four Seasons VancouverThe Four Seasons Vancouver is offering the “Kids in the City” package where you can book a second room at 30 percent off rates to give families the space that they may need when traveling, as well as age-appropriate amenities in the room.
 If you have small children and can fit everyone in one room like I can these days, then you may prefer the stay-longer package where every “third night is complimentary.”

 Hotel Georgia is the city’s most historic hotel and has hosted Elvis and British royalty.
 In 2011, it became a luxury boutique hotel with the name Rosewood Hotel Georgia, and features 156 luxurious guest rooms, a luxury spa, and fine dining.
 It’s been welcoming famous guests since 1927, and it treats children as if they are stars with the Rose Buds for Children amenities.
 This summer, the hotel is offering the Rosewood Family Package, where you can book a second room for 40 percent off.
 They also offer complimentary nights, such as stay two nights then receive the third night complimentary.
 Rosewood Hotel Georgia’s driver, Jim Dudley, offers a highly personalized family-friendly service in the hotel’s Bentley (subject to availability), making the journey to one of Vancouver’s leading family attractions extra special.
-Be sure to check out Satu’s experience in British Columbia

-For more information about Canada visit Keep Exploring Canada, an official site of the Canadian Tourism Commission
+For more information about Canada visit Keep Exploring Canada, an official site of the Canadian Tourism Commission.

 Photo credit: Leigh Powell Hines, Four Seasons Vancouver, The Fairmont Pacific Rim